Pacific Theater aircraft carrier operations during World War II: Japanese strategy

 Mindful of the huge wartime industrial potential of America, yet hopeful that Axis successes in Europe would limit what the Allies could undertake in the Pacific, the Imperial Japanese Navy (IJN) pursued a strate strategy of Kantai Kessen - winning a decisive battle at the beginning of a short war, after which she could dictate peace terms.

 Pearl Harbor

-On December 7, 1941, Japan boldly launched a series of nearly simultaneous land and sea assaults.
+On December 7, 1941, Japan launched a series of nearly simultaneous land and sea assaults.
 One of these temporarily crippled the American navy by destroying its battleship fleet at Pearl Harbor.
 Over the next four months, Japan's army and navy drove the Americans out of the Philippines and neutralized potential American stepping stones back to the Philippines by overrunning Wake Island and Guam.

 Japan invaded Malaya (sinking two British Royal Navy capital ships in the process) and Borneo, Singapore, and neutralized the British position in Easter Sunday Raid on Ceylon.
 Dutch possessions in the East Indies were also overrun, giving Japan access to vast quantities of oil.
 Australia was driven out of New Britain and parts of New Guinea.
 Japan then established a defensive perimeter around her expanded empire by fortifying bases at many of the newly conquered possessions.